Brussels Things To Do With Kids

 33. Le Botanique

-Le Botanique is a cultural center located in the heart of Brussels, near the Botanical Garden.
+Le Botanique is a cultural center near the Botanical Garden in the heart of Brussels.
 It features a concert hall, an art center, and a garden café.

-The garden café is an oasis of greenery in the heart of the city; it’s a great place to relax and enjoy a drink or a meal, surrounded by the beautiful plants of the Botanical Garden.
+The garden café is an oasis of greenery in the city’s heart; it’s a great place to relax and enjoy a drink or a meal, surrounded by the beautiful plants of the Botanical Garden.

 Getting Around Brussels

-In Brussels, the metro public transport and train stations are not the same.
-The metro system, also called STIB/MIVB, is different from the train system run by SNCB/NMBS, the national railway company.
+In Brussels, the public transport and train stations are not the same.
+The metro system, STIB/MIVB, differs from the train system run by SNCB/NMBS, the national railway company.

 Metro